homezhan/artoolkit-docs/Android/artoolkit_for_android_development.md

 **One rule needs to be observed: if the application's assets are changed, the "VersionCode" field (an integer) in the application's AndroidManifest.xml MUST be changed (usually incremented).**

-The [ARToolKit for Android examples](/ARToolKit_for_Android_examples "wikilink") provide working example code.
+The [ARToolKit for Android examples][1] provide working example code.
 The following code (from ARSimple's ARSimpleApplication.java class) demonstrates the unpacking of one folder, "Data" into the cache on the filesystem.

 <pre>